 Maine Coon Aggressive Body Language

-One of the best ways to identify potential Maine Coon aggression, is by watching your cat’s body language closely.
-It is important that owners learn the warning signs in advance, since their cat will display these behaviour traits BEFORE attacking.
+One of the best ways to identify potential Maine Coon aggression is by watching your cat’s body language closely.

 Cats that feel threatened take on one of two posture types: